dnsimple/dnsimple-support/content/articles/letsencrypt.markdown

 Also note that not all Let's Encrypt features are currently supported by DNSimple.
 Some features will be incrementally introduced in the future, others are not supported due to design decisions or limitations imposed by our system.

 - You can request as many certificate as you want, as long as you stay within Let's Encrypt request [rate-limiting](https://letsencrypt.org/docs/rate-limits/).
-- Depending on the plan, you can specify the hostname for the certificate, or it will be defaulted to www/root domain.
+- Depending on your plan, you can specify the hostname for the certificate, or it will be defaulted to www/root domain.
-- Depending on the plan, you can specify up to 100 extra hostnames for a single certificate.
+- Depending on your plan, you can specify up to 100 extra hostnames for a single certificate.
 Please note that Let's Encrypt doesn't support wildcard certificates, and we currently only support subdomains (it's not possible to add names from different domains).

 ## Limitations